Tanzanite

-Tanzanite is the blue and violet variety of the mineral zoisite (a calcium aluminium hydroxyl sorosilicate), caused by small amounts of vanadium.
+Tanzanite is the blue and violet variety of the mineral zoisite (a calcium aluminium hydroxyl sorosilicate).
+The color is caused by small amounts of vanadium.
 Tanzanite belongs to the epidote mineral group.
 Tanzanite is only found in Simanjiro District of Manyara Region in Tanzania, in a very small mining area approximately 7 km long and 2 km wide near the Mererani Hills.

 Tanzanite is noted for its remarkably strong trichroism, appearing alternately blue, violet and burgundy depending on crystal orientation.
 Tanzanite can also appear differently when viewed under different lighting conditions.
 The blues appear more evident when subjected to fluorescent light and the violet hues can be seen readily when viewed under incandescent illumination.
 In its rough state tanzanite is coloured a reddish brown to clear, and it requires heat treatment to remove the brownish "veil" and bring out the blue violet of the stone.

 The gemstone was given the name "tanzanite" by Tiffany & Co. after Tanzania, the country in which it was discovered.
 The scientific name of "blue-violet zoisite" was not thought to be sufficiently consumer friendly by Tiffany's marketing department, who introduced it to the market in 1968.
 In 2002, the American Gem Trade Association chose tanzanite as a December birthstone, the first change to their birthstone list since 1912.

 Geology

-Tanzanite was formed around 585 million years ago during the mid-Ediacaran Period by massive plate tectonic activity and intense heat in the area that would later become Mount Kilimanjaro.
+Tanzanite was formed around 585 million years ago during the mid-Ediacaran period by massive plate tectonic activity and intense heat in the area that would later become Mount Kilimanjaro.
 The mineral is located in a relatively complex geological environment.
 Deposits are typically found in the "hinge" of isoclinal folds.

+History

 Discovery

 There are many accounts of the discovery of tanzanite, but only one recognised by the government of Tanzania.
-In January 1967, Jumanne Mhero Ngoma (originally from Same District, Kilimanjaro) stumbled upon the sparkling blue stones at the Mererani hills in the Kiteto district of the then Arusha Region (presently Manyara Region).
-He was issued with a certificate of recognition three years later by the then President Julius Nyerere and a financial reward of Tsh 50,000 for his efforts.
+In January 1967, Jumanne Mhero Ngoma (originally from Same District, Kilimanjaro) stumbled upon the sparkling blue stones at the Mererani hills in the Kiteto District of the former Arusha Region (now Manyara Region).
+He was issued with a certificate of recognition three years later by then-President Julius Nyerere and a financial reward of Tsh 50,000 for his efforts.
 In 1984, he was issued with a certificate for scientific discovery by the Tanzania Commission for Science and Technology.